b-k/ludwig_van_shuffle/Readme.md

 Once you have a `sets` file in every directory with a collection (meaning that many album directories may not need a `sets` file at all), go to the root of your collection and run
 ```
-python make_playlist.py
+python make_playlist.py > list.m3u
 ```
 and it will output `list.m3u`, with one track per line.
 This playlist should be ready to load into your favorite music player (sequentially, without the music player's less discerning shuffle feature).
+Typical music players look for a `.m3u` ending to the file name.

+The script writes to STDOUT, so you have the option to write to any file name/location you need, and to filter the output, such as modifying the path names to suit your music player's expectations or filtering out tracks by an artist you aren't in the mood for today.

-You can also change the `music_directory` variable on the first line to a fixed location.
+The playlist is generated from the directory you are running the script from, but you can also change the `music_directory` variable on the first line to a fixed location.